andrewcccc/andrewcccc.github.io/internship.md

 **Problems:** Some commercial tracking systems, such as Optotrak, are used in clinical research to capture facial motion.
 These tracking systems are expensive, and the tracking procedure can be time-consuming.
 These tracking systems have limited availability because they cannot provide remote tracking applications, such as speech therapy and linguistic data gathering.

-**Objective:** develop a novel mobile application to provide a full-face tracking system during speech production.
+**Objective:** Develop a novel mobile application to provide a full-face tracking system during speech production.

-**Design**:

-- It is developed in Xcode and is available on iOS devices with the TrueDepth camera.
+**Design**: Tools: Xcode, an iOS device with a TrueDepth camera, and ARKit (Apple’s augmented reality platform).

 - The development of this mobile application uses ARKit, Apple’s augmented reality platform, and the iPhone’s front-facing TrueDepth camera.

-- The mobile application projects an array of infrared dots onto the user’s face and creates a geometry face mesh with 1220 vertices, at 60 frames per second (FPS).

-- The tracking method is markerless (i.e. no attached sensors).
+The mobile application projects an array of infrared dots onto the user’s face and creates a geometry face mesh with 1220 vertices, at 60 frames per second (FPS).
+The tracking method is markerless (i.e. no attached sensors).It is developed in Xcode and is available on iOS devices with the TrueDepth camera.

-Tools: Xcode, an iOS device with a TrueDepth camera, and ARKit (Apple’s augmented reality platform).

 Ideas: The tracking coordinate system is right-handed:
 - the positive x direction points to the viewer’s right,